Randolph County is named for Edmund Jennings Randolph, who was a United States Attorney General and a Governor of Virginia.

 Architect: Soloman Colett

 Contractor: Soloman Colett

 Description: The building faces north is a two story red colored brick structure.
+The building is located in the center of Beverly.
+The building faces north and was completed in 1815.
 The north front has a central entrance on the first story with window on either side.
 The second story has three windows.
 Above is a gabled roof.
 In the 1830s, additions were built onto the south and east facades of the building to house offices for the county clerk and circuit clerk.
 The bell tower was also added in the 1830s.
 The building served as the courthouse until 1899.

 Photos taken 2012